HOW IT WORKS

 How many children can I add?

-You can add all of your children to your K Health account and discuss their symptoms with the app at no additional cost.
+You can add all of your children to your K Health account and chat with the Symptom Checker about their symptoms for no additional cost.

 What if all of my children have the same symptoms?